-It goes without saying that for a number of combat sports including boxing, kickboxing and Muay Thai, you need to use boxing gloves.
-In this article we’re going to take a closer look into why we use them in the first place.
+In this article we’re going to take a closer look into why we use boxing gloves in the first place.
 To understand what protection boxing gloves provide, it’s important to look back at what the sport of boxing was like before the introduction of boxing gloves and other safety measures.

 Before Boxing Gloves